Skip to content

 7. Natural Health for the Highly Sensitive Person

-This is one of the most specific Facebook groups for HSPs in this list.
-It’s a support group for high-sensing people who want to learn how natural health can unlock the power of their sensitivity.
+It offers support and space for high-sensing people who want to learn how natural health can unlock the power of their sensitivity.

 8. Highly Sensitive Entrepreneurs

-The group’s mission is to help you learn how to do things differently without sacrificing your own needs so you can make more of an impact and income in the world.
+The group wants to help you learn how to do things differently without sacrificing your own needs so you can make more of an impact and income in the world.

 Final Word on HSP Support Groups